Boston Day Trips from New York

 Strolling through downtown Boston| ©Audrey Odom

-Tours to Boston from New York take between 11 and 13 hours including travel time.
-This means you'll have about 4 hours to see the city, most often as part of an organised tour.
-The drive, which you'll do in either a bus or a luxury minivan, takes about 4 hours (not long considering the great distances between the American cities).
+Tours to Boston from New York last approximately 14-15 hours including travel time.
+The journey, which you'll do on a bus, takes about 4 hours (not very long considering the great distances the American cities are separated by).

-My advice: it may take you a little longer on an organised tour than on your own because you have to take into account, for example, the stops you'll have to make along the way.
+My advice: booking a tour to Boston might take you a little longer than on your own, as you have to take into account, for example, the stops you'll have to make along the way.
 However, it's worth it because, by going with an expert guide, you'll make the most of your time in Boston and you'll see much more than you would if you chose to travel on your own.

 If you're new to Boston, an organised tour from New York is a great way to get a first impression of the city.
-You'll also have plenty of time to explore at your leisure and choose where to have lunch.
+You'll also have time to explore at your own leisure and choose where you want to have lunch.

 How to get from Boston to New York on your own?